How Do I Adopt a Pet?

 Step Five: A Lifetime of Happiness

-Enjoy your new companion and send us updates on Facebook!
-If you encounter any difficulties while your pet is adjusting and acclimating to their new home, please call us.
+Enjoy your new companion and send us updates on Facebook and Instagram!
+If you encounter any difficulties while your pet is adjusting and acclimating to their new home, please reach out to us.
 We can offer help, guidance, and resources.
 Please check your email for information about Maddie's Pet Assistant, the cool and free app that will help you through some basic transitioning with your new pet and alert us if there are any major problems so that we can reach out to you.

 We want to thank you for choosing to open your heart and home to one of our rescues.
 We are ecstatic for you and your new companion!